Estimating Conditional Value-at-Risk with Nonstationary Quantile Predictive Regression Models: Introduction

-\item[\textit{(iv)}.]
+\item[\textit{(iii)}.]
 We focus on showing consistency and Asymptotic Mixed Gaussianity of the proposed doubly IVX robust estimator and propose a valid inference procedure based on consistent estimation of the asymptotic variance-covariance matrix.
-The particular approach allows us to develop a unified asymptotic theory where we take into account both the persistence properties of regressors as well as an adjustement for the variance-covariance matrix to account for the estimation uncertainty of standard errors occured during the first stage procedure\footnote{Measures of information and efficiency are less popular in the literature when regressions involve nonstationary data.
-However, formal tests of the joint statistical significance of these nearly integrated regressors as predictors for systemic risk are not so well developed in the literature especially under the presence of a generated covariate.}.
+Our asymptotic theory analysis includes the use of the standard local-to-unity asymptotics found in relevant studies (see, \cite{lee2016predictive} and \cite{cai2023new}), but also considers the adjustment for the variance-covariance matrix to account for the estimation uncertainty of standard errors during the first stage procedure\footnote{It is worth pointing out that formal testing methods for determining the joint statistical significance of these nearly integrated regressors as predictors for systemic risk is a novel aspect in the literature to the best of our knowledge when nonstationary predictive regressions include a generated covariate.}.